Julian22222/PRACTICE/C_Sharp/Project_MVC_BookShop2/README.md

 - if you use [Authorize] Attribute in Controller level that means all action methods will be available only for Loged in users

-4. if user not loged In and pressed AddNewBok we can redirect user to certain page, (in our case -> login page):
+4. if user not loged In and pressed AddNewBok (but AddNewBook action method has Authorization attribute ) we can redirect user to certain page, (in our case -> login page):

 - In Program.cs file we write (--> line 65 )